 But that’s just the start.
 You could get really serious and alter your entire targeting strategy to focus on segments that value this more than simplicity.
 Ironically, it could even lead you to re-conceive the functionality you originally built into your offer.

-Follow the advice above, and you’ll move from a functional-only approach that led to false hopes of winning, to a balance successful strategy and value proposition that pays attention to both types of differentiation.
+Follow the advice above, and you’ll move from a functional-only approach that led to false hopes of winning, to a balanced successful strategy and value proposition that pays attention to both types of differentiation.

 You’ll see that achieving a robust and sustainable advantage requires you to be differentiated objectively and subjectively.
 Both dimensions are important but remember this; subjective differentiation lasts; the objective type doesn’t.